-- At your building's Hall Desk, the following items/services are available:
+- · At your building's Hall Desk, the following items/services are available:

 - Vacuum cleaners

 - Mail drop off letters

 - Package pick-up

-- Games
+- Board games

-- Cooking utensils
+- Cooking equipment

-- Kitchenettes are available in all living environments.
-A limited amount of cooking equipment is available to students to check out with their student ID at the Hall Desk.
-Students using community kitchens must clean the area after their use and not leave food or cooking supplies (including cooking equipment or utensils)
+- Kitchenettes are available in all residence halls.
+Students using community kitchens must clean the area after their use and not leave food or cooking supplies (including cooking equipment, appliances, or utensils) in the kitchen.
+The Housekeeping staff is not responsible for cleaning up unnecessary messes within the residence halls or kitchens.

-- in the kitchen.
-The Housekeeping staff is not responsible for cleaning up unnecessary messes within the residence halls or kitchens. - Laundry Facilities are available in all residence halls and apartments.
-Laundry is a service included in the room rate. - Front Desk Staff are in all residence halls main lobbies as a resource for residents.
+- Laundry facilities are available in all residence halls and apartments.
+The cost of laundry is included in the room rate.

+- Front Desk Staff are in all residence hall main lobbies as a resource for residents.